POT: Python Optimal Transport¶

 Some demonstrations (both in Python and Jupyter Notebook format) are available in the examples folder.

-The Library has been tested on Linux and MacOSX.
-It requires a C++ compiler for using the EMD solver and rely on the following Python modules:
+The library has been tested on Linux, MacOSX and Windows.
+It requires a C++ compiler for using the EMD solver and relies on the following Python modules:

 - Numpy (>=1.11)